eeelbrens/dotfiles-sway/README.md

 ## Features
 - A gruvbox-themed desktop all across the board.
-- ~SwayWM~ SwayFX config with dynamic tiling (BSPWM-style), workspace switching with window movement across containers, rounded corners, shadows, and more.
+- ~SwayWM~ SwayFX config with dynamic tiling (BSPWM-style), workspace switching with window movement across containers, gesture navigation and window movement, rounded corners, shadows, and more.
 - Vertical bar (waybar) with a second toggleable bar (Preview #3).
 - Personal nvim configs (LazyVim) tailored for IDE usage.
 - Spotify (spicetify), rofi and kitty themes.